The quantum Ising chain for beginners: Diagonalisation of : the time-independent case.

 This implies that there are two distinct Bogoliubov vacuum states $|\emptyset_{\prm}\rangle$, one for each set of operators $\opgamma{\prm,\mu}$.
 Recall, however, that the block Hamiltonian $\Hamrm_{\prm}=\Proj_{\prm} \Hambb_{\prm}\Proj_{\prm}$ involves projectors on the appropriate sub-sectors, which must be handled appropriately.
 Moreover, the possible presence of zero-energy eigenvalues must be appropriately taken care of: see below.
 This is important in calculating thermal averages, as further discussed in Sec.~\ref{thermal:sec}. \end{warn}

-Before ending, one note about zero-energy eigenvalues, which has a practical relevance when calculating thermal averages.
-If you calculate the eigenvalues $\{\epsilon_{\mu}\}$ by a numerical diagonalisation routine, the presence of zero-energy eigenvalues complicates the story.
+Before ending, a note on zero-energy eigenvalues, which has a practical relevance when calculating thermal averages.
+If you calculate the eigenvalues $\{\epsilon_{\mu}\}$ by a numerical diagonalization routine, the presence of zero-energy eigenvalues complicates the story.
 Indeed, the zero-energy eigenvalues, if present, must come in an {\em even number}.
-This is rather clear from the fact that total dimension is $2L$ and that every non-zero positive eigenvalue $\epsilon_{\mu}>0$ must have a negative partner $-\epsilon_\mu<0$.
+This is rather clear from the fact that the total dimension is $2L$ and that every non-zero positive eigenvalue $\epsilon_{\mu}>0$ must have a negative partner $-\epsilon_\mu<0$.
 Unfortunately, the computer will produce eigenvectors associated with the degenerate zero-energy eigenvalues which {\em do not} have the structure alluded at in Eq.~\eqref{eqn:U_structure}.
 To enforce such a structure you can exploit the swap matrix $\mathS$.